- 1 Wireless Trail Camera Reviews (Recommended Picks)

 Another great product that makes one of the best trail cellular cameras is the HCO Wireless 3G camera.
 This UMTS/W-CDMA is compatible with AT&T and T-Mobile cellular carriers.
 However, you can choose your own service carrier, as well as the service type.

 There’re two plans available.
 One is MMS plan which allows this trail camera to send pictures to your phone or email.
-Data plan includes image sending to an email.
+The data plan includes image sending to an email.
 You can set up to 4 email addresses and phone numbers as recipients of the pictures.

 It features a very easy setup that doesn’t require any software or computer.
 As it recognizes the SIM card, it automatically sets up all the parameters.